AguaClara/Textbook/Clarification/Clarifier_Design.rst

 We know that this plant brings water from a water source about 14 km away.
 The water is transported in a galvanized iron pipe that is placed on the surface of the ground because there is no concern about freezing pipes in Honduras (galvanized iron is not damaged by UV like PVC pipe is).
 The pipe functions as a 14 km water heater, raising the temperature of the water to the plant after noon.

 But why does the temperature difference cause a problem for the plate settlers?
-The problem is that there is warmer water entering the sedimentation tank than what is in it.
-This temperature difference causes a density difference in the sedimentation tank and plate settlers.
+The problem is that there is warmer water entering the clarifier than what is in it.
+This temperature difference causes a density difference in the clarifier and plate settlers.
 The less dense, warmer water rises to the top of the plate settlers while the cold water drops to the bottom of the plate.
 This creates a current, allowing water to flow up on the top and settle on the bottom.
 The temperature gradient changes slowly over a few hours.

 .. _figure_temp_tube_settler: